 Genetics are another contributor to tooth decay, and while there isn’t anything you can do about that, following a good oral hygiene regimen is your best bet.

-If you think you are dealing with a cavity, come see us at our Houston, TX dental office!
+If you think you are dealing with a cavity, come see us at our Memorial, TX dental office!
 Contact us today!